ibm-cloud-docs/monitoring/monitor/exporters/ipmi.md

     You should see the IPMI exporter running.

-### Configuring the Prometheus IPMI Exporter to monitor IPMI metrics from hosts where the exporter is running
-{: #ipmi_step2-2}

-Supports an /ipmi endpoint that supports IPMI over RMCP - one exporter running on one host can be used to monitor a large number of IPMI interfaces by passing the target parameter to a scrape.

 ## Step 3.
 Configure network settings
 {: #ipmi_step3}

-If you want to collect metrics from remote servers, complete the following steps:
+If you want to collect IPMI metrics from remote servers, complete the following steps:

 1. Enable the firewall to allow access to the `ipmi_exporter`.